-The public offer only grants 45,000 MR Select points; however, you could also apply via Great Canadian Rebates to earn $150 in cash back (until December 31, 2021).
-This $150 offer would effectively offset your first-year annual fee and then some.
+The public offer only grants 45,000 MR points; however, you could also apply via Great Canadian Rebates to earn $50 in cash back.
+This $50 offer would offset your first-year annual fee partially.

-The choice between the referral link and Great Canadian Rebates therefore comes down to an extra 10,000 MR Select points vs. $150 in savings, and at our current valuation, they come out equivalent.
+The choice between the referral link and Great Canadian Rebates therefore comes down to an extra 10,000 MR points vs. $50 in savings, and at our current valuation, the points would be worth $170 more.

-Finally, the additional monthly signup bonus adds another layer of intrigue to the card, although in my opinion the extra 1,000 MR Select points is rather uninspiring for a $3,000 spend, and I wouldn’t necessarily go out of my way to meet it.
-Instead, if you do normally spend $3,000 or more per month as part of your business activities, then it’s a nice little bonus to have.
+There’s also an additional monthly signup bonus of 1000 MR points for each month you spend $3,000.
+This adds another layer of intrigue to the card, although you shouldn’t go out of your way way to meet it, rather put the spend towards meeting a more compelling offer on another card.
+If you normally spend $3,000 or more per month as part of your business activities, then it’s a nice little bonus to have.

-The card also allows you to earn 5,000 MR Select points for every referral you make to a friend or family member, up to a maximum of 75,000 MR Select points a year.
+Finally, the card also allows you to earn 5,000 MR points for every referral you make to a friend or family member, up to a maximum of 75,000 MR points a year.

 The Business Edge Card’s specialty lies in its increased earning rate on select categories.
 You’ll earn:

-1 MR Select point per dollar spent on all other categories
+1 MR point per dollar spent on all other categories

 To clarify, the “eats & drinks” category does not include purchases made at grocery stores, only restaurants, bars, coffee shops, and food delivery services.
 Moreover, the 3x spending category is capped at $25,000 in purchases per card membership year; after you’ve spent $25,000 in purchases on these categories, the earning rate will drop to 1x until the calculation resets next year.